ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 Switching between different compiler environments is achieved using the `module swap` command.
-For example, to switch from the default HPE Cray (CCE) compiler environemnt to the GCC environment, you would use:
+For example, to switch from the default HPE Cray (CCE) compiler environment to the GCC environment, you would use:

 ```
 auser@ln03:~> module swap PrgEnv-cray PrgEnv-gnu